Radwimps: 2025–present: Anew and 20th anniversary

 On 8 October, the single "World End Girl Friend (ワールドエンドガールフレンド)" and its music video were issued alongside Anew.
-The album peaked on the Oricon Albums Chart and Billboard Japan Hot Albums, marking the band's first record in more than six years to top the latter.
+The album debuted atop the Oricon Albums Chart and the Billboard Japan Hot Albums chart, marking the band's first record in more than six years to top the latter.

-On 21 October 2025, the music video of "Hitsu Zetsu (筆舌)" was released, featuring Japanese actress Suzu Hirose.
+On 21 October, the music video of "Hitsu Zetsu (筆舌)" was released, featuring Japanese actress Suzu Hirose.
 It was directed by Michihito Fujii, marking his second collaboration with the band.

+On 2 November, Radwimps announced Dear Jubilee, a tribute album commemorating their 20th anniversary, and teased its fourteen tracks performed by various artists.
+The album had been confirmed earlier on 20 October, with a scheduled release date of 19 November.
+The songs and participating artists were revealed daily starting on 3 November.
+Ultimately, the album featured Kenshi Yonezu, Mrs. Green Apple, Vaundy, Yorushika, and Yoasobi, among others, reinterpreting Radwimps songs.
+Upon release, the record debuted at number one on the Billboard Japan Hot Albums chart.

+On 27 December, Satoshi Yamaguchi made a return to the stage at Ariake Arena, after being on hiatus since 2015 due to a medical condition.
+He was accompanied by Noda and Takeda as well as the other touring members and performed "25kome No Senshokutai (25コ目の染色体)".
+Earlier in the year, Yamaguchi, in collaboration with Yamaha, developed a voice-operated drum kit that enabled him to start playing again despite his musician's dystonia.
+In recent years, Yamaguchi has published research on the topic of his condition and has held events at universities such as McMaster, Stanford, and Harvard to give the lecture series "The Past Can be Changed" as well as to perform.

 Side projects

 Radwimps have also released music under the moniker Misoshiru's ("the miso soups"), beginning with the song "Jennifer Yamada-san" from the 2006 single "Yūshinron".
 A band with a primarily punk rock sound who perform disguised in Groucho glasses and red T-shirts, Misoshiru's released their debut album, Me So She Loose, in March 2013.

 In 2008, Yojiro Noda acted as a record producer for the first time, writing and producing the song "Labrador" for singer Chara, which was used as the leading promotional track for her album Honey.
 During the recording sessions, Noda collaborated with musicians such as Nobuaki Kaneko (Rize), Yoshifumi Naoi (Bump of Chicken), Susumu Nishikawa (Diamond Head), and Koichi Tsutaya.

 In 2010, Radwimps took part in a special project called Terrakoya, a commemorative band formed for the EMI Rocks 50th anniversary of EMI Music Japan rock concert, featuring Radwimps along with Acidman, Fujifabric, Atsushi Horie (Straightener), Susumu Nishikawa, The Telephones, and Kazuya Yoshii.
 The band released the song "Emi" in November, written by Noda in collaboration with Yoshii.

 Yojiro Noda made his solo debut under the name Illion in 2013 and released his debut album, Ubu, on 25 February 2013, in the United Kingdom.